CLASSIFIED DOSSIER: EYES ONLY

 Core Activities:

 Integrate with Enterprise Planning: Fully integrate procurement's data and predictive insights (e.g., on supply risk, inflation forecasts, and supplier capacity) into the corporate Sales & Operations Planning (S&OP) or Integrated Business Planning (IBP) process.
-This ensures that strategic business decisions are made with a complete and forward-looking view of the supply landscape.
+This is the ultimate elevation of Procurement, ensuring that strategic business decisions are made with a complete and forward-looking view of the commercial and supply landscape, just as it must be in Public Transport and other critical infrastructure..

 Foster Continuous Innovation: Evolve the procurement operating model to a state of continuous improvement and innovation, where new digital tools and process enhancements are constantly being piloted and scaled.